cdcutshaw/Basic-Informational-Site/README.md

 This project is part of The Odin Project's full stack Javascript curriculum. link to The Odin Project page: https://www.theodinproject.com/lessons/nodejs-basic-informational-site

-This project is a basic informational website built with Node.js that emonstrates basic routing and file handling.
+This project is a basic informational website built with Node.js, along with a refactored version using Express in a separate branch, that emonstrates basic routing and file handling.
 It serves static HTML files for different routes, including a home page, an about page, and a contact page.
 Additionally, it handles a 404 error page for non-existent routes.
 The project demonstrates fundamental concepts in Node.js, such as creating a server, handling routes, and reading HTML files using the built-in fs module.

 Usage:
 1. Clone this repository: